sara-sabr/ITStrategy/_pages/en/target-solution-delivery-model-strategy-areas-of-concerns.md

 The approach and intent in 3 points:

-**(1) Expertise shared amongst members**.
+1. **Expertise shared amongst members**.
 It is expected that DevOps teams do not have a single member responsible for a given function.
 It is always the team, as a whole, that is responsible.
 The strategy focuses on using champions where the team has a member who is particularly focused on a specific competency (e.g., accessibility).
 The champion’s role is not to be *responsible* for accessibility, the champion is responsible for upskilling the team regarding accessibility.
-The champion will, for example, document the toolsets and approaches they are using, open tasks and issues in the IT Product's backlog, and document their findings.
+The champion will, for example, document the toolsets and approaches the team is using, open tasks and issues in the IT Product's backlog, and document findings.
-The champion will also be closing the issues they open.
+The champion will also address issues that are submitted.
-As a result of this approach, even if the champion is to leave the team, the team should have learned enough from the champion, and have enough work documented, that the rest of the team is able to address the issues created by the champion.
+As a result of this approach, even if the champion is to leave the team, the team should have learned enough from the champion, and have enough work documented, that it is able to address the issues created by the champion.
-The focus is always to upskill the team, and build upon and improve, their skillset.
+The focus is always to upskill the team, and build upon and improve, its skill set.

-**(2) Meritocracy and maturity levels**.
+2. **Meritocracy and maturity levels**.
 Different DevOps teams will have different expertise level.
+The meritocracy approach recognizes the different levels of maturity between teams and, with this level of maturity, the level of trust the organization should allocate.
 We are currently looking at a meritocracy approach that favours and incentivize continuous learning for DevOps teams.
-The meritocracy approach recognizes the different levels of maturity between teams and, with this level of maturity, the level of trust the organization should allocate.

-**(3) Management of personnel**.
+3. **Management of personnel**.
 Details on this piece has not yet been figured out and will need to be looked at closely.
-In the beginning, it is foreseen that we will have cross-functional teams (i.e., members from different functional specifications assembled as a single team), but the target state looks at embedded members with a shared skillset (skillset at the team level, not individually assigned to members).
+In the beginning, it is foreseen that we will have cross-functional teams (i.e., members from different functional specifications assembled as a single team), but the target state looks at embedded members with a shared skill set (skill set at the team level, not individually assigned to members).
 This target state is different than our current functional organization setting.

 ### 2.6.
 Risk to enterprise reference data model and standard compliance